-Doctors and researchers agree that diarrhea can be caused by a variety of factors.
-The most common causes of diarrhea in babies includes feeding issues (such as a sensitivity to a food in the mother’s diet if the baby is breastfed), cow’s milk protein allergy, and intestinal viruses.
-Find out potential causes baby diarrhea when you explore the article below.
-If your baby is experiencing diarrhea, you should speak with your pediatrician to help discover why.
+Doctors and researchers agree that baby diarrhea can be caused by a variety of factors.
+The most common causes of diarrhea in babies includes feeding issues (such as a sensitivity to a food in the mother’s diet if the baby is breastfed), cow’s milk allergy, and intestinal viruses.
+Learn about these potential baby diarrhea causes and find out when you should speak with your pediatrician if your baby is experiencing diarrhea.

 Baby Diarrhea Caused by a Food Sensitivity

 If you’re breastfeeding, your baby may react to something you’ve eaten.
-The best way to find out: eliminate certain foods from your diet on a trial basis, with the help of your pediatrician.
+The best way to find out if this is the cause of your baby's diarrhea: eliminate certain foods from your diet on a trial basis, with the help of your pediatrician.
 You’ll likely be advised to keep a food diary and note a pattern of behaviors when you consume certain foods.

 Baby Diarrhea Due to an Allergy

-One of the top clues to diarrhea due to an allergy is recurrence after almost every feeding.
-If your baby has this experience, check with your doctor to see if she might have a cow’s milk protein allergy.
+If your baby has diarrhea after all or almost all feedings, this may be a clue that an allergy is to blame.
+If your baby has this experience, check with your doctor to see if they might suspect a cow’s milk allergy.
 Research shows that about 3% of babies have a cow’s milk allergy.
-In these cases, babies are allergic to proteins found in milk and other dairy products.
+In these cases, babies are allergic to proteins found in cow’s milk and other dairy products.
 Casein and whey are often culprits.
-Other indications of an allergy may include vomiting, skin rashes, and colic.
+Other indications of an allergy to cow’s milk protein may include vomiting, skin rashes, and colic.

-It's important to talk to your baby's doctor if you're concerned about an allergy.
+It's important to talk to your baby's doctor if you're concerned that an allergy is causing your baby's diarrhea.

 - No tears when crying